dojoengine/emoji-man/readme.md

 Eat to survive workshop.

-The project is split into 10 branchs, so you can follow along with the workshop.
+The project is split into branches, so you can follow along with the workshop.
 If you run into issues, checkout of that branch and move to the next one.

 ### Resources: